Diamond Valley, Alberta: Government

-The Town of Diamond Valley will have a seven-person council comprising a mayor and six councillors all elected at-large.
-The first election is scheduled for November 28, 2022.
-Its chief administrative officer (CAO) will be Shawn Patience, who is currently the CAO of the Town of Turner Valley.
+The Town of Diamond Valley has a seven-person council comprising a mayor and six councillors all elected at-large.
+The first election occurred on November 28, 2022.
+Its first chief administrative officer (CAO) was Shawn Patience, who was the CAO of the Town of Turner Valley.

 The first council of Diamond Valley, based on the official results of the election, held November 28, 2022: